huggingface/blog/gradient_accumulation.md

 # Fixing Gradient Accumulation

-Our friends at Unsloth shared an issue regarding gradient accumulation yesterday that is affecting the transformers Trainer.
+Our friends at Unsloth [shared an issue](https://unsloth.ai/blog/gradient) regarding gradient accumulation yesterday that is affecting the transformers Trainer.

-Gradient accumulation is supposed to be mathematically equivalent to full batch training; however, losses did not match between training runs where the setting was toggled on and off.
+Gradient accumulation is *supposed* to be mathematically equivalent to full batch training; however, losses did not match between training runs where the setting was toggled on and off.

 ### Where does it stem from?

-First of all, inside the modeling code of each model, transformers offers a "default" loss function that's the most typically used loss function by the model architecture.
-It depends on what the class itself should be used for: question answering, token classification, causal LM, masked LM.
+Inside the modeling code of each model, `transformers` offers a "default" loss function that's the most typically used loss function by the model architecture.
+It is determined by what the class itself should be used for: question answering, token classification, causal LM, masked LM.

-This is the default method which is not meant to be customizable: it is only computed when labels, as well as input_ids, are passed sa inputs to the model.
-The default loss is useful but is limited by design: for anything different being done, then we expect the labels to not be passed directly, and for users to get the logits back from the model and use them to compute the loss outside of the model.
+This is the default method which is not meant to be customizable: it is only computed when `labels` and `input_ids` are passed as inputs to the model.
+The default loss is useful but is limited **by design**: for anything different being done, then we expect the labels to **not be passed directly, and for users to get the logits back from the model and use them to compute the loss outside of the model.**

 This is also showcased in all of our examples in the `transformers` repository (for example [in this GLUE script](https://github.com/huggingface/transformers/blob/main/examples/pytorch/text-classification/run_glue_no_trainer.py#L564)).